Prescription Drug Abuse & Overdose Prevention

 Take Back Programs

-The safest and most environmentally protective way to get rid of unused or expired medication is by taking it to a drug drop box at your nearest Sheriff’s Department!
+The safest and most environmentally protective way to get rid of unused or expired medication is by taking it to a drug drop box at your nearest Sheriff’s Department.
+You can also request a pick up of your medications by calling your Sheriff’s Department!